 It is very normal for toddlers to be picky eaters which usually fade away as they grow older and older.
-But certain children tend to show this picky eating behavior even after they grow old enough.
+But certain children tend to show this picky eating behaviour even after they grow old enough.
 Parents of such kids face a lot of trouble as forcing the child to eat every time does not seem an ideal solution but is important for their growth.
 Most people relate picky eating to discipline and just feel lost when it comes to feeding their children.
 But to ensure you, picky eating has nothing to do with discipline at least most of the time and is mostly related to brain sensors.
 Some children are naturally more sensitive to taste, smell and texture which makes them picky eaters.
-Parents’ activities such as punishing, bribing or rewarding their children’s eating behaviors can also lead to picky behavior in children.
+Parents’ activities such as punishing, bribing or rewarding their children’s eating behaviours can also lead to picky behaviour in children.

 Whatever may be the reason for your child being a picky eater, the thing that matters is how to fix this problem.
 It should not feel like a struggle every time you wish to get some nutrients inside your child’s body.
 There are a few simple things that a parent can try to help the picky eater in your family have a balanced diet without causing any brawl.